dustinfast/PTC-Sim/README.md

 bos loco cmds
 Consolidate lib sections under one class each?
 Ensure normalized app name - PTC_SIM
-PEP8 file headers, imports, and docstrings (model after Track?)
+PEP8 file headers, imports, and docstrings (model after Track and connection?)
 Privatize necessary members and do validation on public members readme screenshots and high-level images
-TrackCircuits
 EMP spec file?
 Catch specific socket conn errors w/ except socket.error as e: py3
 Wayside/Base modules and web output
+One radio, one cell.
+TrackCircuits - does not allow switch change when track occupied.
+Aids coll avoidance.
+Switches (static, or random from static data) -